We are committed to protecting the privacy of our Users.

 You have the right of restriction of processing, where the data is wrongfully processed but should not be erased for a reason listed in Article 18 (1) of the GDPR.
 Until a download option has been developed based on universally recognised standards, you may exercise your right of data portability by obtaining your data by sending us an email request.

-You can exercise your rights at any time by writing to us at: Super Carers Ltd, 201-203 City Road, Old Street Works, EC1V 1JN, London, United Kingdom.
+You can exercise your rights at any time by writing to us at: Super Carers Ltd, 15 Bonhill Street, London, EC2A4DN, London, United Kingdom.
 Alternatively email us on firstname.lastname@example.org.

 10. Third party websites